unir0x/api_toolbox/README.md

 Method: POST
 Description: Submit a file and its filename to get the file's contents encoded in Base64.
 Formdata:
-file: The file to be encoded.
+bizDoc: The file to be encoded.
 filename: The name of the file being uploaded.
 ```